-Anybody can make use of the right of petition: adults and minors, Germans and people from other countries, but also prisoners and legally incapable persons.
-Soldiers can address the Petitions Committee in addition to or in parallel to a submission to the Parliamentary Commissioner for the Armed Forces

-Citizens can address the Petitions Committee on their own behalf, for third parties or in the general interest.
+- The citizen can complain about specific administrative acts - Suggestions for legislation are put forward - The Members of the German Bundestag gain an idea of the mood among the population Anybody can make use of the right of petition: adults and minors, Germans and people from other countries, but also prisoners and legally incapable persons.
+Soldiers can address the Petitions Committee in addition to or instead of a submission to the Parliamentary Commissioner for the Armed Forces.
+Article 17 of the Basic Law People can address the Petitions Committee on their own behalf, for third parties or in the general interest.
 The Petitions Committee deals with all petitions that relate to the German Bundestag's legislative functions or make complaints about federal authorities.
-It forwards other submissions to the competent bodies (e.g. the parliaments of the Länder, the German constituent states).
+It forwards other submissions to the competent bodies (e.g. the parliaments of the Länder. the German constituent states).

-Citizens and the Administration

-The Petitions Committee Working for You

-The Petitions Committee is the central point of contact at the German Bundestag for anyone in the Federal Republic of Germany who wishes to raise their concerns, draw attention to hardships or make suggestions.

-It can intervene in a mediating role when people have problems with federal authorities and other institutions subject to the supervision of the German Federal Government. individuals or judge claim compensation of damage problems with federal authorities and other institutions subject to the supervision of the German Federal Government.

-It has the right to press for the amendment of federal legislation, e.g. in order to close gaps in the system.
+Citizens and the Administration The Petitions Committee - working for you The Petitions Committee is the central point of contact at the German Bundestag for anyone in the Federal Republic of Germany who wishes to raise their concerns, draw attention to hardships or make suggestions.
+It can intervene in a mediating compensation of damages. role when people have problems with federal authorities and other institutions subject to federal supervision.
+It has the right to press for the ence federal authorities inamendment of federal legislation, e.g. in order to close gaps still ongoing. in the system.

-certainly seek to influence federal authorities involve court cases that are still being heard.

 The Petitions Committee cannot intervene in conflicts between individual citizens under private law.
-For example, it has no powers to mediate in conflicts between neighbours, examine purchase agreements concluded between private individuals or judge claims for compensation of damages.

-The Petitions Committee cannot review court judgements or other court decisions.
-However, it can certainly seek to influence federal authorities involved in court cases that are still being heard.
+For example, it has no powers to mediate in conflicts between neighbours, examine purchase agreements concluded between private individuals or judge claims for The Petitions Committee cannot review court judgements or other court decisions.
+However, it can certainly seek to influvolved in court cases that are

-Hope and Gratitude

-"It Is Comforting to Know..."

-Bürgersprechstunden auf Messen

-For understandable reasons, the Petitions Committee does not respond to anonymous or insulting letters.
+Meeting the public at trade fairs For understandable reasons, the Petitions Committee does not deal with anonymous or insulting letters.
 Provided that they respect these limitations, any petitioner may justifiably expect that the matter they have raised will be examined objectively and that they will be informed of the results of this examination in writing.